leonardreidy/Block11/README.md

 0. Download the zip file
 1. Unzip the downloaded file (in any location on your system)
-2. Note that after unzipping, you will see a directory called `Block11`; this is the directory you will need to move/copy in order to install
+2. Note that after unzipping, you will see a directory called `Block11` which contains a collection of Python (`.py`) files; this is the directory you will need to move/copy in order to install
 3. Navigate to the `Remote Scripts` directory and place a copy of the Block11 directory in it.
 The path to the default location should look like this:

 ```sh